In the following guide I’ll be taking apart a Gateway P-series laptop.

 In my case I’m taking apart a Gateway P-6825 but the guide should work for the entire P-series line.

 If it fits any other Gateway model, please mention the model number in comments after this post.

-First of all, turn off the laptop, disconnect AC adapter and remove battery.
+First of all, turn it off, disconnect AC adapter and remove battery.

-Many major laptop components can be accessed if you remove two covers from the bottom.
+Many major internal components can be accessed if you remove two covers from the bottom.

 There are five screws securing the fan/RAM cover and four screws securing the hard drive cover.

 Under the fan/RAM cover you’ll find both memory (RAM) modules, wireless card, cooling fan and processor (mounted under the heat sink).

 Removing this cover will not allow you to replace the cooling fan, but you’ll be able to clean it.
 I suggest using compressed air for cleaning the cooling fan and heat sink.

 Also, removing this cover gives you access to both memory modules and makes it very easy to replace/upgrade memory.